Where and How You Invest Matters

 Blackstone’s investment returns are a direct outcome of how the firm deploys capital—and a primary reason it has continued to attract investor capital.

 Blackstone’s investment returns are a direct outcome of how the firm deploys capital—and a primary reason it has continued to attract investor capital.
-In the first quarter of this year, Blackstone’s funds helped to protect investor capital against a volatile market backdrop.
+In the first quarter of this year, Blackstone’s funds helped to protected investor capital against a volatile market backdrop.
 Looking over the past 12 months, nearly all its flagship strategies meaningfully outperformed the relevant public indices.4

 A Discerning Approach to Investing